 [END FIGURE 2.12 HERE]

-Global hydrological cycle
+Global Hydrological Cycle

 This section focuses on large-scale changes in a subset of components of the hydrological cycle (Cross-Chapter Box 2.2).
 Chapter 8 undertakes a holistic assessment of changes in the hydrological cycle integrating observations, modelling and theoretical understanding, while Chapter 11 assesses hydrological cycle extremes such as droughts and floods.